Flash Loans

 If the amount owing is not available (due to a lack of balance or approval), then the transaction is reverted.

-If you are performing a flash loan to incur debt (see the
+If you are performing a flash loan to incur debt (see the mode

-function), then a debt will be incurred.
+parameter in the function), then a debt will be incurred.

 All of the above happens in 1 transaction (hence in a single ethereum block).